 I've always seen the potential in people.
 It’s one of my greatest gifts (and sometimes a curse—best discussed over drinks).
 Because of this, it breaks my heart when people don’t realize how amazing they are.
 What I didn’t expect as I started meeting women and our community grew was how widespread self-doubt was—so not okay!
 It made me reflect.
 As much as I projected confidence, I, too, felt like an imposter, torturing myself by comparing my accomplishments (or lack thereof) to others.
 It became crystal clear how much we all needed one another.

 Want to know something funny?
 I had never been involved in any community outside of ERGs.
-But hearing others' stories, reflecting on my own experiences, and witnessing the shifts in women's rights and support—now reaching a fever pitch of injustice—made launching RWIT a no-brainer.
+But hearing others' stories, reflecting on my own experiences, and witnessing the shifts in women's rights and support—now reaching a fever pitch of injustice—made committing to RWIT a no-brainer.
 It wasn’t just an idea; it became my passion.
 Fiercely.

 My gratitude for everyone, women and men, who have encouraged me to keep going, is beyond measure.